mrlewismharris/Qobuz-Discord-Bot/README.md

 # Qobuz Discord Bot
-Qobuz Discord music bot in dotnet.
+Qobuz Discord music bot built in dotnet.
 > Early build.
 Bot can join, download and play a single track, then breaks.

 # Requirements